 This year I decided not to teach quadrilaterals to my grade 10’s.
 I have after all done it the previous 2 years.
-I asked them to make a summary of all the characteristics for memory (with a little help from google).
+I asked them to make a summary of all the characteristics from memory (with a little help from google).
 This fitted with my aim of not telling them something that they just as easily find for themselves.

 The next lesson we did a Kahoot called, Always, sometimes, never, which I adapted from a public Kahoot by kimblejl.

 The first few questions completely confused them.
-After each question I would take a moment to explain why the answer is what it is.
+After each question, I would take a moment to explain why the answer is what it is.
 They quickly caught what was going on.
 Even though they still did not find it easy, they got better and better at decided what is a subgroup of what.